aless2003/DiamondFunctions/README.md

 `faculty(int number)` needs an int value and returns the faculty of it as a double (max int value = 170)

 `println(char String[])` prints the char Array(String) and makes a new line (\n) after the String, so you don't have to do it.

+`consoleWait()` let's wait the Console for an Input from the User (Very useful so that CMD doesn't close after completing whatever the Program do.)